 PAGE

 Certificate by Prescribed Designated Officer 1

 Section 272 Fair Work (RO) Act 2009 2

 Report Required Under Subsection 255(2A) 3

 Operating Report 4 - 6

 Statement of Comprehensive Income 7

 Statement of Financial Position 8

 Statement of Changes in Equity 9

 Statement of Cash Flows 10

-Notes to the Financial Statements 11-31
+Notes to the Financial Statements 11-29

-Committee of Management Statement 32
+Committee of Management Statement 30

-Independent Auditor's Report 33-35
+Independent Auditor's Report 31-33

-CERTIFICATE BY PRESCRIBED DESIGNATED OFFICER FOR THE YEAR ENDED 30 JUNE 2020
+CERTIFICATE BY PRESCRIBED DESIGNATED OFFICER FOR THE YEAR ENDED 30 JUNE 2021

-I, Hugh McMaster, being the Secretary/Treasurer of the Australian Road Transport Industrial Organisation Branch ("the Branch") certify:

-- that the documents lodged herewith are copies of the full report for the Branch for the year ended 30 June 2020 referred to in s.268 of the Fair Work (Registered Organisations) Act 2009; and - 2, that the full report was provided to members of the Branch on 30 November 2020; and - that the full report was provided to a meeting of the Committee of Management of the Branch on 1 December 2020 in accordance with s.266 of the Fair Work (Registered Organisations) Act 2009.
+- I, Laurie D'Apice being the Secretary/Treasurer of the Australian Road Transport Industrial Organisation (NSW Branch) ("the Branch") certify: - 1. that the documents lodged herewith are copies of the full report for the Branch for the year ended 30 June 2021 referred to in s.268 of the Fair Work (Registered Organisations) Act 2009; and - 2. that the full report was provided to members of the Branch on 17 December 2021; and - that the full report was presented to a meeting of the Committee of Management of the Branch on 20 December 2021 in accordance with s.266 of the Fair Work (Registered Organisations) Act 2009.

-Dated this 1st day of December 2020
+Dated this 21st day of December 2021...

-SECTION 272 FAIR WORK (RO) ACT 2009 FOR THE YEAR ENDED 30 JUNE 2020
+SECTION 272 FAIR WORK (RO) ACT 2009 FOR THE YEAR ENDED 30 JUNE 2021